Email us if you'd like one of our inaugural stickers ^ 😄🎉😄🎉😄

 Beyond: You tell us.
 We've got our share of ideas.

 Amplenote is brought to you by Alloy.
 We're a Seattle-based company most known for Bonanza.com and a couple good culture recognitions.
 Bonanza is built to be the best online marketplace for entrepreneurs and small businesses.
 If you want to get the perks of a marketplace (e.g., pay-as-you-make-sales Google Shopping visitors) but you want to be able to build repeat customers, read more about Bonanza.
 We also offer webstores, which offer broad customization and zero selling fees.

 We also recently launched Static Object.
-It's a code interpretation tool that expedites keeping track of what a development team is working on.
+It's a code review & analysis tool that expedites keeping track of what a development team is working on.
 If you're a technical person who reads code or can benefit from the best engineering metrics, we'd recommend a demo (or just jump straight in to getting repo stats in 10 min).

 The common thread to our products is that the people building them are using them.
 Dogfooding is the heart of our culture.

 We're an "old school" company in that we don't rely on VC money to survive.
 The implication is that we need to earn money, and that is at odds with the "freemium" model offered by tech companies with long, luscious "runways."
 The significance of this to the end user: the VC-free** approach makes it easy to optimize for the long-term.

 Bill Harding is the Founder and CEO of Alloy.
 He launched the company as Bonanzle.com in 2008, eventually managing to build a team passionate about creating products they wanted to use.
 Bill's hobbies include working to improve Linux touchpad support, visiting breweries, and exercising.

 Thanks for your interest in our company!
 If you're still reading this far down, you are above average in intelligence or mental alertness.